 Lowest price: Google Pixel XLBest price

-These devices mostly come with WQHD (2,560 x 1,440 pixels) displays (aside from the Pixel which has Full HD) and are powered by very powerful processors, such as the Qualcomm Snapdragon 820 and 821 and the HiSilicon Kirin 960.
-Now that the Snapdragon 835, a processor that new high-end phones will definitely come with, has been announced, we’ll be sure to see more devices added to the list, providing they also fulfill the other technical and software requirements.
+These devices mostly come with WQHD (2560 x 1440 pixels) displays (aside from the Pixel which has Full HD) and are powered by very powerful processors, such as the Qualcomm Snapdragon 820,821 and 835 and the HiSilicon Kirin 960.
+We expect to see more devices with the latest Snapdragon 835 processor to be added to the list, providing they also fulfill the other technical and software requirements.

 The Snapdragon 835 is said to have more rendering power compared to previous chips, with reduced latency of 20 percent, an increase in color space of 60 times, scene and object-specific sound and DSD (Direct Stream Digital) audio.
 Additionally, the Snapdragon 835 can track hand movement, which is then incorporated into VR apps.